acidmasculinity/acidmasculinity.github.io/index.markdown

 other anons.
 There is also a list of primary sources of far-right media, internet culture and other media popular in these areas.

+Generally focused on the intersection of the far-right and digital deviant leisure subcultures.

 <section>
   <header>
     <h2>Resources</h2>